 -------To navigate this web site, go to the bottom of the web pages.-------

-Jersey Council of Diving Clubs
+New Jersey Council of Diving Clubs

 (membership open to Dive Clubs and Individuals)

 The New Jersey Council of Diving Clubs is now composed of 14 member clubs and some associate and individual members.
 More than 60 years ago the NJCDC was formed to promote a positive and safe image of diving and to represent the diving community through its various committees.
 Presently, the Council is very involved in legislation and regulations maintaining and expanding access to all fisheries for all divers in New Jersey.
 We are also looking at Diver Access, Shipwreck Access, Beach Replenishment and the New Jersey Artificial Reef Program ...... to mention just a few topics.

 The Council meets on the last Wednesday of January, March, May, September and November.
 Locations alternate between the St. Luke's Episcopal Church, Chestnut Street, Union and Info Age, 2201 Marconi Road, Wall.
 The meetings begin at 7:30 PM.
 Everyone is welcome.
 Go to our meeting dates page for meeting dates and maps.